Lesotho prepares for early vote in bid to ease political crisis

 Metsing, who has promised faster economic growth to create jobs, said the most pressing issue was peace and stability.

 “Why bother voting?
 I am not going to waste my time to vote because this election is all about Thabane and Metsing.
-It has nothing to do with what we want as voters,” said Dineo Motlou, a 22-year supermarket sales assistant.
+It has nothing to do with what we want as voters,” said Dineo Motlou, a 22-year sales assistant at supermarket chain.

 Relations have been stormy between ABC and LCD, which have both been ruling the country since 2012, since Thabane dissolved parliament in June to avoid a no-confidence vote.